 In accordance with its terms, in no case may the grant of RSRs under the Restricted Share Plan result in the grant to any director, who is not also an employee, of RSRs for issuance exceeding \$100,000 in any fiscal year and may only be granted in lieu of their cash based annual retainers.
+Subject to Shareholder approval at the Meeting, the amendment to the Restricted Share Plan increases the maximum issuance in any fiscal year to \$150,000.
 The Restricted Share Plan limits insider participation such that the number of common shares: (i) issuable to Insiders (as defined in the Restricted Share Plan), at any time, under all security based compensation arrangements of the Corporation does not exceed 10% of the issued and outstanding common shares of the Corporation; and (ii) issued to Insiders (as defined in the Restricted Share Plan), within a twelve-month period, under all security based compensation arrangements of the Corporation, does not exceed 10% of the issued and outstanding common shares of the Corporation.
-As of the date hereof, 50,000 RSRs are outstanding under the Restricted Share Plan, representing 0.03% of the outstanding common shares of the Corporation and 2,244,762 RSRs are available for issuance under the Restricted Share Plan, representing 1.5% of the outstanding common shares of the Corporation.
+As of the date hereof, the Corporation had an aggregate of 672,840 common shares allocated to outstanding RSRs and vested RSRs subject to a deferred settlement date under the Restricted Share Plan, representing 0.3% of the outstanding common shares of the Corporation, and a further 790,274 common shares are available for allocation to RSRs under the Restricted Share Plan, representing 0.4% of the outstanding common shares of the Corporation.
+Since the adoption of the Restricted Share Plan, an aggregate total of 1,236,886 common shares have been issued in settlement of RSRs granted under the Restricted Share Plan.
+Subject to Shareholder approval at the Meeting, the Corporation will have an additional 2,000,000 common shares available for an aggregate total of 2,790,274 common shares available for allocation to RSRs under the amended and restated Restricted Share Plan, representing 1.4% of the outstanding common shares of the Corporation as of the date hereof.